Recommendations

 Senior Film Conservator

-The United States-born brilliance of Where Is This West? offers a unique unique vision, the juxtaposition of unique vision and narrative makes it a Western outlier.
+The United States-born brilliance of Where Is This West? offers a unique unique vision, the juxtaposition of unique vision and narrative makes it a Comedy outlier.
 Dive into this collection and find the spiritual successors to George Marshall's vision.

 John Harley leaves his job as a milkman upon inheriting half of a cattle ranch, while waitress Sallie Summers goes West to claim her half.
 Together, John and Sallie fight for possession of the ranch against foreman Buck Osborne and his gang, who stage fake holdups, gunfights, and battles with Native Americans to scare off the new owners.
 John beats the gang at its own game and marries Sallie after rescuing her from a kidnapping.